-This bill proposes the addition of a new section, 2-2-10a, to the Code of West Virginia, 1931, which focuses on the interpretation of statutes, regulations, and rules by courts and administrative judges.
-The bill stipulates that when interpreting a state statute or regulation, courts and administrative officers are prohibited from deferring to a state agency's interpretation.
+This bill proposes to amend the Code of West Virginia by adding a new section, 2-2-10a, which focuses on the interpretation of statutes, regulations, and rules by courts and administrative judges.
+The new legal language stipulates that when interpreting a state statute or regulation, courts and administrative officers are prohibited from deferring to a state agency's interpretation.
 Instead, they are required to interpret the meaning and effect of the statute or regulation de novo, meaning from the beginning or anew.

 Statutes affected: